 Capital One Savor vs. Capital One SavorOne

-If you are eager to start earning cash back on dining and entertainment purchases but hesitant to pay an annual fee, Capital One also offers a great no-annual-fee option – the Capital One SavorOne Cash Rewards Credit Card.
+If you are eager to start earning cash back on dining and entertainment purchases but hesitant to pay an annual fee, Capital One also offers a great no-annual-fee option (See Rates and Fees) – the Capital One SavorOne Cash Rewards Credit Card.
 Compared to the Savor, the SavorOne has a slightly lower earning rate and fewer perks, as well as a much smaller introductory bonus.
 However, it doesn’t charge an annual fee – making it a better choice for cardholders on a budget.

 In fact, we estimate that a cardholder who spends $15,900 a year on their card – with $2,862 on dining and entertainment purchases and $3,567 at grocery stores – can actually get more value out of the SavorOne.